Dicefolk

 • PLATFORMS: PC

-• GENRE: Turn-based rougelike
+• GENRE: Turn-based roguelike

 • RELEASE DATE: February 27, 2024

-• STARTING PRICE: TBD
+• INITIAL PRICE: TBD

 • REVIEWED VERSION: PC

-The main attraction of Dicefolk lies in its unpredictability – you never know what you'll find, what enemies you'll face, or what boss you'll encounter.
-The whole experience of the game is like gambling, and it is not made easier by the fact that the game is quite challenging and sometimes forces you to rely on luck.
-The map is free to move around, where you'll find shops to buy gear and armor that provide various enhancements to your chimera party.
-In addition, you can upgrade dices or buy new ones.
-Various events can happen during the game, such as meeting adventurers from whom you can buy various bonuses.
-You need to find a campfire to heal, and cursed items can spawn that can't be removed from your creatures but provide valuable bonuses.
+You can move freely on the map, where you’ll find shops to buy gear and armor that provide various improvements to your chimera party.
+Additionally, you can upgrade your dice or buy new ones.
+Various events can also occur during the game, such as encounters with adventurers from whom you can purchase various bonuses.
+To heal, you must find a campfire, and cursed items can also appear, which cannot be removed from your creatures but provide valuable bonuses.